smart-edge-open/specs/doc/architecture.md

 OpenNESS is intended for customers like Operators to conduct lab/field trials of edge compute in Network edge and On-Premise Edge, ISVs or OSVs to develop edge compute infrastructure solutions that take advantage of the goodness of COTS Architecture and Application developers who intend to develop applications for the edge, port the applications from public cloud to edge to take advantage of being closer to user.
 OpenNESS components could also be used as a middleware layer for enabling any NFVi platform hosting edge services.

-OpenNESS based edge compute reference stack consists of one or more OpenNESS Edge node that hosts edge compute applications or serve as a local breakout servers and an edge compute OpenNESS controller (Community edition) that manages the OpenNESS edge compute nodes.
+OpenNESS based edge compute reference stack consists of one or more OpenNESS Edge nodes that host edge compute applications or serve as a local breakout servers and an edge compute OpenNESS controller (Community edition) that manages the OpenNESS edge compute nodes.

 ![OpenNESS Architecture overview](arch-images/openness_overview.png)